 It was very difficult for rave culture to be embraced by the mainstream media in its early days, mainly because of its association with drug use in the UK.
 While licensed radio stations would flat out refuse to play any underground music, pirated stations were happy to do so.

-Fun fact: Unlicensed stations began streaming jungle music from onboard ships off the coast of Britain, hence the expression "pirate radios."
+Fun fact: Unlicensed stations began broadcasting music from onboard ships off the coast of Britain, hence the expression "pirate radios."
 These illegal streaming sites would soon move to city council flats (housing facilities similar to what Americans call “the projects”).
 Popular jungle producer Roni Size mentioned in an interview that he used to live in a council flat with prepaid electricity and he could only work 15-20 minutes on a track before the flat ran out of electricity and he was forced to top up the meter.

 Pirate radios such as Kool FM, Kiss FM, and Rinse FM were undeniably one of the big reasons jungle music became so popular in the UK.
 These pirate stations were built around communities and helped stream the style to thousands of listeners every day.